watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-conversational-search/README.md

 - `query_text`: By default the Search action passes the user’s input.text directly.
 - `search_results` : Results from the semantic search for the query.
 These will be input to the watsonx extension model.
 - `snippet` : Top results from the semantic search.
 - `verbose`: A boolean that will print debugging output if true.
 Default is false.
+Note that if you turn this on, you will see the prompt we send to the model rendered as if it were HTML, which looks messy (all the text is crossed out because the start of the prompt is a tag that Llama uses to represent the start of a message but represents strike-through in HTML).
 - `watsonx_api_version` - watsonx api date version.
 It currently defaults to `2023-05-29`.
 - `watsonx_project_id`: You **MUST** set this value to be [a project ID value from watsonx](https://dataplatform.cloud.ibm.com/docs/content/wsj/manage-data/manage-projects.html).
 By default, this is a [sandbox project id](https://dataplatform.cloud.ibm.com/docs/content/wsj/manage-data/sandbox.html) that is automatically created for you when you sign up for watsonx.ai.